 We will have dinner as a group (not mandatory but always fun) at a nearby restaurant and enjoy a leisurely evening to ease into the week ahead.

-We will spend these two days exploring and photographing the magical city of Prague.
-We will make time for post-processing and rest during the mid-day.
+We will spend this day exploring and photographing the magical city of Prague.
 There will be one early morning and two evening blue hour sessions.

 Today we head SE to southern Moravia.
 Departure for the 3-hour drive to Kyjov, our home base for the next three nights is at 9 am.
 Afternoon photo session in the amazing rolling wheat and canola fields.